grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Percy ignored Owen.
 "Once it seems like we've gotten ourselves some distance, we'll put into a port somewhere and start looking for work again.
 And hopefully we'll be able to include the _Gnat_ in whatever new fuckin' endeavor we take up."

-For the next 3 days and nights the two boats ran next to each other.
+For the next three days and nights the two boats ran next to each other.
 They fell back into the steady routine of a cargo run, moving fast with the power of diesels at night, and slowly crawling along underwater during the day.
 They crossed almost a thousand miles of ocean, and Percy was feeling like they might soon be able to consider heading into a port somewhere and getting back to normal work.

 [//]: # (### underwater bicycle race)